Home

 with other economic conditions, drove off any hope of profitability.

-Late that year, Myers’ management team decided to take strong
+Late that year, the Myers management team decided to take strong

 action to restore profitability.
 Kyle Stavig, then Vice President